-- Calyces are used to make cold, sweet drinks popular in social events, often mixed with mint leaves, dissolved menthol candy, and or various fruit flavors in Mali and Senegal.
+- Calyces are used to make cold, sweet drinks popular in social events, often mixed with mint leaves, dissolved menthol candy, and or various fruit flavours in Mali and Senegal.

 - Agua de Jamaica (water of roselle) is most often homemade and drank chilled, and Jamaica Ipa is another popular drink in Mexico and Central America, which is made from calyces of the roselle in Mexico and Central America.

-- Roselle calyces are sold in bags usually labeled Flor de Jamaica in health food stores in the United States for making a tea that is high in vitamin C, an anthocyanin.
+- Roselle calyces are sold in bags usually labelled Flor de Jamaica in health food stores in the United States for making a tea that is high in vitamin C, an anthocyanin.

-- Jarritos, a popular brand of Mexican soft drinks, makes a Jamaica flavored carbonated beverage.
+- Jarritos, a popular brand of Mexican soft drinks, makes a Jamaica flavoured carbonated beverage.

 - Imported Jarritos is commonly available in the United States.

-- Green leaves are used as spinach in a fish and rice dish called thiéboudieune in Senegal.
+- Green leaves are used like spinach in a fish and rice dish called thiéboudieune in Senegal.